fbpx

 Full-Time Study

-A three-year vocational programme with a flexible timetable, including elective modules, practical workshops and studios, and work experience.
-The tuition fee is CZK 32,000 per academic year (two semesters).
-A merit scholarship may be awarded for exceptional academic achievements, with awards given at the end of each semester.
+A three-year vocational programme with a flexible timetable, including elective modules, practical workshops and studios, as well as professional experience.
+The tuition fee is CZK 34,000 per academic year (two semesters).
+Merit scholarship may be awarded for outstanding academic achievements, with awards given at the end of each semester.

 Part-Time Study

-A three-year programme featuring weekend classes, work experience, and e-learning access to all educational materials.
-The part-time format is ideal for media professionals seeking to expand their expertise.
-Part-time students can enrol in any modules available to full-time students.
+A three-year programme combining weekend classes, work experience, and e-learning access to all course materials.
+The part-time format is ideal for media professionals seeking to braoden their expertise.
+Part-time students may enrol in any modules available to full-time students.
 The tuition fee for part-time study is approximately CZK 40,000 per academic year.

 Fields of Study